kramit/MSU2022/README.md

 12th, AZ-305 exam day, again, I am not sure if I am going to be around during the day as Glasspaper may choose to have me teach a 1 day public course.

 3 days of working on and polishing up those 2 case studies, ready for the Friday presentations.
-There maybe a post course party/meal out paid for by Microsoft, but don't hold me to that.
+There maybe a post course party/meal out paid for by Microsoft, but don't hold me to that, we will find out the plan later on.

 **Azure Pass Redemption**